 1. Keep Your Trash Secured

 Stray cats usually become attracted to a property in search of food.
-Trash or garbage can be appealing to cats, so it’s best to keep your trash secured.
-Don’t leave garbage in your yard.
+Trash or garbage can appeal to cats, so it’s best to keep your trash secure and not leave garbage in your yard.

 2. Talk to Your Neighbors